 Owkin applied Transfer Learning to its innovative CHOWDER algorithm.
 This algorithm can detect tumors from histology images using an approach called weakly supervised learning, in which only image-level labels are available during training.
 We did not train the CHOWDER algorithm entirely on the Camelyon dataset.
-Instead, we pre-trained the first part of the algorithm, which represents 99% of the learning burden, on the ImageNet dataset described above and in figure 2.
+Instead, we pre-trained the first part of the algorithm, which represents 99% of the learning burden, on the ImageNet dataset described above.
 Then, the remaining part of the algorithm was trained on the Camelyon dataset.

-Thanks to this technique, the final algorithm recognized tumors in the Camelyon dataset with excellent precision – thanks to its pre-training on images of cats, dogs and planes (see figure 3)!
+Thanks to this technique, the final algorithm recognized tumors in the Camelyon dataset with excellent precision – thanks to its pre-training on images of cats, dogs and planes.

 Example 2: Testing the performance of a model